iamsubingyawali/iamsubingyawali/README.md

 - 🎓 Graduate computer science student with specialization in Network Engineering.
 - ☁️ Currently working as a Cloud and DevOps Engineer.
-- 💻 Occasionally crafting code with Laravel, Vue, and Python.
+- 💻 Crafting code with Laravel, Vue, Python, and a dash of everything else.
 - ✍ Sharing thoughts and experiences at **[SubiDroid](https://subidroid.com)**.
 - 🌐 Find me across the internet as **[iamsubingyawali](https://linktr.ee/iamsubingyawali)**.
 - 😊 Pronouns: he/him/his